Missed Coursework Policy

-If the work is in a non-commerce course, submit a petition for relief (see below) and then speak with your instructor to determine how the marks will be made up.
+If the work is in a non-Commerce course, submit a Notification of Absence (see below) and then speak with your instructor to determine how the marks will be made up.

 Please note: Unfortunately, if you write a test, midterm, or final exam while sick or under the influence of a crisis or compassionate situation, the results cannot be changed.

 How to Report an Absence

 - First missed coursework this term and